 Sleepwalking used as defense in attempted robbery

-NEW LONDON, Conn.—A Bridgeport man accused of attempting to rob a woman at knifepoint in an elevator at the Mohegan Sun casino says he was sleepwalking at the time.
+NEW LONDON, Conn.—A Connecticut man accused of attempting to rob a woman at knifepoint in an elevator at the Mohegan Sun casino says he was sleepwalking at the time.

-The Norwich Bulletin reports ( http://bit.ly/KijTHs) Winston Riley told his attorney he was awakened on March 18 by the woman when she ran away in confusion and fright.
+Riley said he was awakened by the woman when she ran away in confusion and fright, D'Amato said.

-Attorney Nicholas D'Amato says he's confirmed with Riley's family that the 27-year-old has had a problem with sleepwalking since he was a child.
-The lawyer says he's in the early stages of gathering medical records in his attempt to convince prosecutors they should take the claim seriously.
+The lawyer said he's confirmed with Riley's family that the 27-year-old has had a problem with sleepwalking since he was a child.
+The lawyer said he's in the early stages of gathering medical records in his attempt to convince prosecutors they should take the claim seriously.

 Riley's bond was lowered Wednesday to $85,000 from $100,000.
 He is due back in court July 17.